gnu-octave/bootstrap/README.md

 ## Installation

-To install (or test) the statistics-bootstrap package at it's existing location in either Octave or Matlab, follow these steps:
+To install (or test) the statistics-resampling package at it's existing location in either Octave or Matlab, follow these steps:

  * Download the package.
 If it is a compressed file, decompress it.
  * Open Octave or Matlab command prompt.